Skrillx13/Skrillx13/README.md

     </h1>
 </div>

-This README file is generated every 6 hours, and was last generated at Sunday 29 September at 17:51 GMT+8 by Skrillx.

 My Username is Skrillx13, Display name is Skrillx.
 I am an aspiring Software Engineer.
 Key word is &quot;aspiring&quot;, because I have no idea what I&#39;m doing.
 Oh, but I do know how to generate Static Sites (Yes I know everyone these days knows how to do that).

 ## My Projects